tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 # Set up Local AEM Runtime

 Adobe Experience Manager (AEM) can be run locally using the AEM as a Cloud Service SDK's QuickStart Jar.
 This allows developers to deploy to, and test custom code, configuration and content prior to committing it to source control, and deploying it to a AEM as a Cloud Service environment.

+ Note that `~` is used as shorthand for the User's Directory.
+In Windows, this is the equivalent of `%HOMEPATH%`.

 ## Install Java